 “My own view on religion is that…I regard it as…a source of untold misery to the human race.”

-Church people commonly claim that if all communities were Christian, the result would be moral health, peace, and happiness.
-I don’t believe that, and have some statistics to back up my opinion, as there is a good study that addresses this issue.
+Church people commonly claim that if all communities were Christian the result would be moral health, peace, and happiness.
+I do not believe that, and have some statistics to back up my opinion, as there is a good, very large study that addresses this issue.

 “Cross-National Correlations of Quantifiable Societal Health with Popular Religiosity and Secularism in the Prosperous Democracies: A First Look.”
 It was published in the Journal of Religion and Society.

 Gregory Paul was attempting to test whether high rates of belief in and worship of a creator correlate with social health.
 He wrote that his paper was a

-“first, brief look at an important subject that has been almost entirely neglected by social scientists…not an attempt to present a definitive study that establishes cause versus effect between religiosity, secularism and societal health.”
+“…first, brief look at an important subject that has been almost entirely neglected by social scientists…not an attempt to present a definitive study that establishes cause versus effect between religiosity, secularism and societal health.”

 The paper compared statistics from first-world developed countries (Australia, Austria, Canada, Denmark, France, Germany, Great Britain, Holland, Ireland, Italy, Japan, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, and the United States.)
 It focused on these prosperous democracies, because